-In this article, we will show you how to allow custom PHP in WordPress posts and pages.
+In this guide, we’ll show you how to safely add PHP code to WordPress posts and pages

 Why Allow PHP in WordPress Posts and Pages?